 Stephanie Joyce Cole lived for decades in Alaska.
-She and her husband relocated to Seattle, in a household that now includes a predatory but lovable Manx cat (no tail!) named Bruno, and a young standard poodle named Rusty, who is in perpetual motion.
+She relocated to Seattle, in a household that now includes a predatory but lovable Manx cat (no tail!) named Bruno, and a young standard poodle named Rusty, who is in perpetual motion.
 Stephanie has a law degree from UCLA and an MFA in Creative Writing from the University of Alaska, Anchorage.
 Since 1986, she has been associated with Alaska Quarterly Review (AQR), an award-winning literary magazine housed at the University of Alaska, Anchorage.
 She is currently a Senior Affiliate Editor for AQR.
 When she's not writing, she's hiking, creating ceramics, practicing yoga, traveling, volunteering and discovering new ways to have fun--and oh yes, reading, reading, reading.

 "My goal is to write books that are entertaining and also thought-provoking, stories that will carry readers into an adventure in small-town Alaska.
 COMPASS NORTH can be described as mystery/suspense, women's fiction, romantic fiction or plain old mainstream fiction.

 If I had to pick out one particular person who will enjoy my books, I would describe someone who has worked hard all day at the business of life.
 She's tired as the day draws to a close, when she finally has a little time to sit in a comfortable chair, pour herself a glass of wine or a cup of tea, and pick up a book that she wants to transport her.
 For a while, she wants to be somewhere else, maybe be someone else.
 She wants her day to drop away.
 I'd like to give her that."